edprince/dissertation/chapters/methodology.md

 etc.
 ```
 If the applications is made up of 200 different files, the browser has to separately send a request for
-each file, taking a long time to fetch the resources before the user can interact
+each file individually - consuming valuable time and resources before the user can interact
 with the full application.
 This is where bundlers are used.
 The bundler can take all these files, and
 bundle them into one JavaScript file - which the browser then requests: